Barnie7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7-everybody creates a script that adds execution permission to the owner, the group and other users to the file hello File 8-James_Bond creates a script that sets no permission at all to the owner and group owner but sets all permission to other users of the file hello
 File 9-John_Doe creates a script that sets the mode of the file hello as follows: -rwxr-x-wx.
+File 10-mirror_permissions creates a script that sets the mode of the file hello the same as olleh